cilium/cilium/Documentation/operations/troubleshooting.rst

 Setting ``--conntrack-gc-interval`` to an interval lower than the current value may help.
 This controls the time interval between two garbage collection runs.

-By default ``--contrack-gc-interval`` is set to 0 which translates to using a dynamic interval.
+By default ``--conntrack-gc-interval`` is set to 0 which translates to using a dynamic interval.
 In that case, the interval is updated after each garbage collection run depending on how many entries where garbage collected.
 If very few or no entries were garbage collected, the interval will increase;